History of The Simpsons: The Tracey Ullman shorts (1987–1989)

-Fox negotiated a deal which would prove extremely lucrative for Groening, in which he retained a large portion of revenue from merchandising.
-To animate the short segments, Brooks and company settled on Klasky Csupo, a small animation house who offered to produce the cartoons cheaply.
-Brooks initially just wanted to animate the shorts through the basic line drawings, and Klasky-Csupo offered color for the same cost.
-The studio only employed three young animators—CalArts graduates Bill Kopp, Wes Archer, and David Silverman—who adapted Groening's scripts for animation in one week, doing layouts, animation and inbetweening by hand in a very short amount of time.
-Groening submitted only basic sketches to the three, and assumed that the figures would be cleaned-up in production.
-However, the animators merely re-traced his drawings, which led to the crude appearance of the characters in the initial short episodes.
-Colorist Gyorgyi Peluce was the person who decided to make the characters yellow.
+To animate the short segments, Brooks and his team selected Klasky Csupo, a small Hollywood animation studio that offered to produce the cartoons at low cost.
+Brooks had initially intended for the shorts to be rendered using basic line drawings, but Klasky Csupo provided full-color animation for the same price.
+The studio employed only three young animators—recent CalArts graduates Bill Kopp, Wes Archer, and David Silverman—who adapted Groening's scripts into animated form within a single week, handling layouts, animation, and inbetweening entirely by hand.
+Groening submitted only basic sketches to the animators, assuming that the figures would be refined during production.
+Instead, the animators largely traced his sketches directly, contributing to the crude appearance of the characters in the early shorts.
+Colorist Gyorgyi Peluce chose the characters’ distinctive yellow hue, while Silverman established standardized drawing rules, simplifying and streamlining the designs to ensure consistency.